St0wy/old-blog/src/content/blog/opengl-scene.md

 I won't explain how I implemented shadow maps, as this fairly well explained in LearnOpenGL.
 I will however mention one thing: shadow maps with view-space fragment position.
-In LeanrOpenGL, to implement SSAO, the author explains that view-space fragment positons are required, but every other chapter on the website consider them to be in world-space.
+In LearnOpenGL, to implement SSAO, the author explains that view-space fragment positons are required, but every other chapter on the website consider them to be in world-space.
 This is quite frustrating, because the change from one to the other is not trivial.